Related Video: Export: Add/Update

 - op_export_errors – This is a text field that contains error messages that occurred (if any).

 - op_export_reference – This contains a reference to the element in the target data set operated on by the task.
 For instance, if you are adding leads to Salesforce, this will contain the lead ID of the lead added.
-When adding leads to Marketo, it does NOT contain the Marketo ID of the created records, but instead contains an id associated with processing the update.

 - op_export_status – This contains the action performed: insert, update or delete